CommandPost/FCPCafe/docs/cut-on-fcp.md

 ---

+## Notion Database

+In addition to everything listed below, we now have an awesome Notion database of a huge collection of projects cut in Final Cut Pro X.

+It's easily searchable by:

+- Type of show
+- Region
+- Distributor
+- Country
+- Editor

+You can also submit your own projects to be included.

+You can check it out [here](https://fcp-cafe.notion.site).

+---

 ## Success Stories

 At the FCP Creative Summit in 2023, Apple announced that all their 180+ **WWDC Developer Videos** were cut in Final Cut Pro, along with the thousands of **Apple Fitness+ videos**.